nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/task.md

 description: Web UI User Documentation about Workflows
 next_link: /userdoc/document-workflow
 ---
 All the documents evolve according to a defined lifecycle.
-The default lifecycle is composed of the following states: Project, Approved, Obsolete and Deleted.
+The default lifecycle is composed of the following states: Project, Approved and Obsolete.
 There are different ways to make documents evolve through this lifecycle.
 One of them is to use a workflow.

 Users involved in workflows are alerted by email and can have a synthetic view of all their pending tasks on documents in their [dashboard]({{page page='browse'}}#dashboard) or on the **Task** tab.
 The documents they have to review are listed there.